 - Windows: Ctrl Shift L

 - Right-click on the layer in the canvas.

 - Select Lock or Unlock from the options.

-- Hover over the Layer in the Layers Panel until the padlock icon appears:
+- Hover over the layer in the Layers Panel until the appears.

-- If this is a Frame or Group, then any children of that Frame/Group will also be locked.
-You can click the dot next to the child Layer to unlock them individually:
+- If this is a frame or group, then any children of that frame/group will also be locked.

 Tip!
-You can lock multiple layers at once.
-Click on the eye/padlock icon and drag across the layers you want to update.
+You can lock/unlock multiple layers at once.
+Click on the or and drag across the layers you want to update.